This interview took place on July 13, 2013 between Jesse Nelson of Conduit Coffee and Joseph Roberston of Extracted

 It’s silly in the coffee world, there are no real bragging rights in there, there’s nothing to lose.
-Because there was no points and it was a brackets system, you may be a roaster over there and I’m a roaster over here and you got bumped out by whoever, they move forward, it doesn’t mean their coffee is better than yours, there wasn’t anything to lose by joining this thing, it was just about how many times they were going to say our name over a microphone.
+Because there were no points and it was a brackets system, you may be a roaster over there and I’m a roaster over here and you got bumped out by whoever, they move forward, it doesn’t mean their coffee is better than yours, there wasn’t anything to lose by joining this thing, it was just about how many times they were going to say our name over a microphone.
 Then it turned out we had pretty good espresso and we went all the way through and got second place, what I liked about it is the top 4 were no name roasters, none of the bigs made it in.
 Some got knocked out right away and all these big names get really finicky and they didn’t get through it.
 The whole tournament itself made all these people mad because they didn’t win and they weren’t recognized and they think they make great coffee which they do, it really highlighted the community aspect of it, the whole scene at Coffee Fest was really fun, everyone was cheering and hugging, it was great.
 Never did I think we were going to do as well as we did, made us a lot busier of a weekend because for so long we had to rearrange all of our schedules to be there.

 Joseph: I was there but I wasn’t paying attention to that competition as much but it was pretty wild.
 Did they just taste the espresso straight?